 A reengagement campaign tries to challenge this fact.
 For instance, one of your subscribers has not checked any email from you during the last six months.

 The purpose of a reengagement campaign is to persuade these subscribers to become active users again, or to find out if they want to opt-out from your list, so your email list stays “clean.”

 You are most likely to start email marketing before any major holiday.
 Seasonal marketing campaigns can have a buildup well in advance of the actual event and a follow-up after the event, providing you with ample opportunities to send an email and get in touch with your target audience.

 Although it is not actually a campaign, when you prepare relevant and interesting newsletters, your target audience sees them as the important emails that can offer them a real service and at the same time, keep them updated about your products and promotional offers.

-With the help of effective email marketing, you can develop your brand, reach your marketing targets, and give your company a clear competitive advantage.
 If your email marketing is successful in retaining your customers and winning their loyalty, a great deal of pressure will be removed from your acquisition campaigns.
-Email marketing is just another means of cultivating powerful and long-lasting relationships with customers, where you can showcase your products and services, and add value.

 It should be noted that customer engagement is a key aspect of successful email marketing.
 However, it is important to remember that customer engagement does not happen automatically.
-You have to make efforts by integrating carefully planned, well-developed promotional emails into your overall marketing strategy to achieve customer loyalty and engagement.
+Email segmentation basics are complimentary to know.

 At BlueDot Email, we provide our customers with an all-in-one email marketing platform to help take your business to the next level.
 Want to find out more?
 Get in touch today!